Ph.D., University of Notre Dame

 16th- and 17th-century literature and culture, early drama including Shakespeare, political theory, early modern economics, performance studies

-Her first book, Moral Play and Counterpublic, challenges the received notion that morality plays were simple medieval vehicles for disseminating conservative religious doctrine.
-On the contrary, Murakami argues that moral drama came into its own in the sixteenth century as a method for challenging normative views on ethics, economics, social rank, and political obligation.
-From its inception in fifteenth-century itinerant troupe productions, "moral play" fostered a phenomenon that was ultimately more threatening to the peace of the realm than either theater or the notorious market: a political self-consciousness that gave rise to ephemeral, non-elite counterpublics who defined themselves against institutional forms of authority.
+Her first book, Moral Play and Counterpublic, reassesses the English morality play as a medium of political analysis and commentary that conceals its critical function through literary and performance conventions.
+From its inception in the fifteenth-century, “moral play” fostered a phenomenon that was ultimately more threatening to the peace of the realm than either theater or the notorious market―a political self-consciousness that gave rise to ephemeral, non-elite counterpublics that defined themselves against institutional forms of authority.